michelefenu/poopsweeper/README.md

 - **Left click**: clear cell
 - **Right click**: flag cell to prevent clicking by mistake

+###Important note**
-Important note: in the original game the first click will never be a mine.
+In the original minesweeper game the first click will never be a mine.
 But with poops, we can take the risk.

 ![Gameplay example](/assets/gameplay-demo.gif)